 For Existing TUR Planners

-- Continuing Education Conferences hosted twice a year, spring and fall, for TUR Planner Continuing Education credit and general Pollution Prevention and Resource Conservation sessions for anyone interested in the conference topics.
+- Continuing Education Conferences hosted twice a year, spring and fall, provide sufficient continuing education credits for TUR Planner recertification and provide useful knowledge for any Pollution Prevention or Resource Conservation professional.

-- Webinars on a variety of toxics reduction and resource conservation topics
+- Webinars on a variety of toxics reduction. pollution prevention and resource conservation topics.

 - Demonstration Site tours provide real world examples from companies innovating in toxics use reduction or resource conservation.

 Check the TURI calendar for dates and registration availability.